University of North Texas academic programs

 The University of North Texas (UNT) is a public research university in the Dallas–Fort Worth metroplex.
 UNT's main campus is in Denton, Texas, and it also has a satellite campus in Frisco, Texas.
 It offers 114 bachelor's, 97 master's, and 39 doctoral degree programs.
 UNT is the flagship member of the University of North Texas System, which includes additional universities in Dallas and Fort Worth.

 UNT offers 112 bachelor's, 94 master's, and 38 doctorate degree programs as of 2024.
 These are organized into 14 colleges and schools.
 UNT has been accredited by the Southern Association of Colleges and Schools since 1924.
 As of 2020, the university was home to 37 research centers and institutes.

-Fourteen colleges and schools
+Colleges and Schools

 College of Liberal Arts and Social Sciences

 The College of Liberal Arts and Social Sciences houses 22 academic departments and programs and five public services (including a psychology clinic and a speech and hearing clinic), and eight student services (of which seven are labs).